tensorflow/docs/site/en/api_docs/python/tf/signal/linear_to_mel_weight_matrix.md

 * <b>`ValueError`</b>: If `num_mel_bins`/`num_spectrogram_bins`/`sample_rate` are not
-  positive, `lower_edge_hertz` is negative, frequency edges are incorrectly ordered, or `upper_edge_hertz` is larger than the Nyquist frequency.
+  positive, `lower_edge_hertz` is negative, frequency edges are incorrectly ordered, `upper_edge_hertz` is larger than the Nyquist frequency, or `sample_rate` is neither a Python float nor a constant Tensor.

 [mel]: https://en.wikipedia.org/wiki/Mel_scale